 In this case you would enter £27,500 into the online HMRC Working Tax Credit calculator.

 What if You are Subject to Immigration Control?

 Different rules apply to those with immigration issues.
 Contact the Tax Credit Office to check whether you qualify and work out tax credits if both these apply:

-HMRC 2018/19 online tax credits calculator estimates how much you would get every 4 weeks.
+Note: Use the HMRC tax credits online calculator 2022/23 to estimate how much you would get every 4 weeks.